 Whether melted over a crunchy piece of toast or used as a flavorful cooking ingredient, butter is tough to live without.
 Thankfully, there’s an ever-increasing number of vegan butter products available today.
 You don’t have to skip this tasty spread in your quest to live a vegan lifestyle.

-Since not all plant-based butters are made equal, we dug around for the standout gems.
+Since not all vegan butter is made equal, we dug around for the standout gems.
 We’ve separated them according to their nutritional profile, so you can scan our list for the one that best fits your needs.

 Less Calories & Fats

 While the I Can’t Believe It’s Not Butter brand has been offering alternatives to traditional butter for years, this vegan butter stands out from their other products.
 It’s nut and gluten-free, has only 60 calories, and has 10% vitamin A per serving.
 With 2g of saturated fat per tablespoon, it’s the lowest of all the vegan butter brands.
 The rest of the 6g of fat per serving comes from polyunsaturated and monounsaturated fats (also commonly known as the “good” fats!).

 Similar to our last pick, Wayfare has only 60 calories and 6g of total fat.
 But if you’re looking for less sodium, note that this product has only 75mg instead of 90mg.
 Additionally, it’s the only option that can boast 6% calcium.
 It’s gluten and soy-free, non-GMO, and certified Kosher.
 For those preferring to avoid any palm oil, we’re happy to confirm this is totally free of it.

 Miyoko’s European Style Vegan Butter